 The MPH Internship is intended to offer hands-on experiences in the field of public health while blending practical skills with academic learning.
 The Internship aims to afford students with opportunities to apply and test public health concepts and theories in realistic settings, and improve knowledge related to core public health competencies and concentration-specific competencies.
 The MPH Internship allows students to enhance the skills needed to become successful in their chosen fields.
 Students will continue to develop and grow their knowledge, skills, and competencies as lifelong learners of public health.

-This Internship Manual is also available to students via the program website (Programs-> MPH-> Current Students) and serves as a reading requirement for the Internship course, MPHC 8722.
+This Internship Manual is also available to students via the program website and serves as a reading requirement for the Internship course, MPHC 8722.
+All survey templates included in this document are available on the program website and administered through the online survey tool, Qualtrics.